-aama The game to which the strategy belongs.
+mi .
+111.1 1.1

 game The game to which the strategy belongs.

 label Get or set the text label associated with the strategy.

 number The number of the strategy.

 player The player to which the strategy belongs.

 Creating, reading, and writing games